sarath41711/Payment_portal/paymentsportal/README.md

 Eye-Controlled Mouse: Eye tracking allows you to navigate without using your hands.
 Computer Vision Integration: Uses a webcam to control the available selections.

-This Project is do my me and u can see this project in other areas